-Tips For Considering Placing Child for Adoption
+Tips For Considering Placing A Child for Adoption

 When you get pregnant before you feel ready, life can feel overwhelming.
 Maybe the father of the child is no longer present.
 Maybe neither of you feel like you can adequately support a child financially, physically, or emotionally.
 It can cause a lot of tension and strain in many of your relationships, and can feel very isolating.

-But we’ve helped many women and couples dealing with unplanned pregnancy to make healthy choices for themselves and their families.
+You don’t have to face it all alone, we’re here to help.
+We’ve helped many women and couples dealing with unplanned pregnancy to make healthy choices for themselves and their families.
 Sometimes, that means considering whether or not to place your child for adoption.

 Should You Consider Adoption?